Muğla, Turkey - Travel

 Landmarks and Places to Visit in Muğla

 Start your journey by paying a visit to the old town (Eski Muğla).
-Here, the 19th-century Muğla Clock Tower marks the Ottoman Empire-era bazaar (Arasta).
+Here, the 19th-century Muğla Clock Tower marks the site of the Ottoman-era bazaar (Arasta).

-Another noteworthy piece of 14th-century Seljuk architecture, the Grand Mosque stands out with its minaret and wooden pillars supporting beautiful cream arcs of the exterior.
+Another noteworthy piece of 14th-century Seljuk architecture, the Grand Mosque stands out for its minaret and wooden pillars supporting beautiful cream-coloured arches on the exterior.

 Be sure to see Mustafa Kemal Atatürk’s Monument, which serves as the marker for the entrance into the old part of the town.

 You have to visit the old, charming Sekibaşı Hamamı or the 13th-century Vakiflar Hamamı to experience authentic Turkish baths.
-The latter only operates for men and has been temporarily closed as of April 2025, so be sure to check availability in advance.
+The latter is for men only and was temporarily closed as of April 2025; please check availability in advance.

 Explore Masa Dağı – a mountain overlooking the red-tiled roofs dispersed in the city and, most importantly, the traces of the ancient Castle of Mobolla.

-Discover Muğla's hidden gems: a mediaeval caravanserai named Konakaltı Hanı, now converted to a culture centre, and Yağcılar Hanı, back to its initial use – both important commercial hubs of the city and the latter also serving as a relaxation area in the shade of the trees in its courtyard.
+Discover Muğla's hidden gems: a mediaeval caravanserai, Konakaltı Hanı, now converted to a culture centre, and Yağcılar Hanı, back to its initial use – both important commercial hubs of the city and the latter also serving as a relaxation area in the shade of the trees in its courtyard.

 Muğla Museums

-The main museum in the city is the Muğla Museum, which stuns its visitors with an abundance of historical pieces from this region.
+The main museum in the city is the Muğla Museum, which showcases an abundance of historical pieces from the region.

 If you want a glimpse into authentic Turkish everyday life and culture, we recommend stopping by the Menteşe Municipality Culture House.
 On top of having a closer look at the customs of the region by touring the building, you can sit down in the courtyard of this place and enjoy delicious local cuisine.